Lady Gaga: 1986–2004: Early life

-In 2003, at age 17, Gaga gained early admission to Collaborative Arts Project 21, a music school at New York University (NYU)'s Tisch School of the Arts, and lived in an NYU dorm.
-She studied music there, and improved her songwriting skills by writing essays on art, religion, social issues and politics, including a thesis on pop artists Spencer Tunick and Damien Hirst.
-In 2005, she withdrew from school during the second semester of her second year to focus on her music career.
+In 2003, Gaga gained early admission to Collaborative Arts Project 21, a music school at New York University (NYU)'s Tisch School of the Arts, and lived in an NYU dorm.
+She studied music there and improved her songwriting skills by writing essays on art, religion, social issues, and politics, including a thesis on pop artists Spencer Tunick and Damien Hirst.
+In 2005, Gaga withdrew from school during the second semester of her second year to focus on her music career.
 That year, she also played an unsuspecting diner customer for MTV's Boiling Points, a prank reality television show.

-In a 2014 interview, Gaga said she had been raped at age 19, for which she later underwent mental and physical therapy.
-She has post-traumatic stress disorder (PTSD) which she attributes to the incident, and credits support from doctors, family and friends with helping her.
+In a 2014 interview, Gaga discussed being raped at age 19 by her producer, and later undergoing mental and physical therapy for this.
+She has post-traumatic stress disorder (PTSD) and attributes it to the incident, stating that the trauma had changed her as a person, and would never leave her.
+She has credited support from doctors, family, and friends with helping her.
 Gaga later gave additional details about the rape, including that "the person who raped me dropped me off pregnant on a corner at my parents' house because I was vomiting and sick.
 Because I'd been being [sic] abused.
 I was locked away in a studio for months."

 2005–2007: Career beginnings

-In 2005, Gaga recorded two songs with hip-hop artist Melle Mel for an audio book accompanying Cricket Casey's children's novel The Portal in the Park.
+In 2005, Gaga recorded two songs with rapper Melle Mel for an audio book accompanying Cricket Casey's children's novel The Portal in the Park.
 She also formed a band called the SGBand with some friends from NYU.
 They played gigs around New York and became a fixture of the downtown Lower East Side club scene.
 After the 2006 Songwriters Hall of Fame New Songwriters Showcase at the Cutting Room in June, talent scout Wendy Starland recommended her to music producer Rob Fusari.
 Fusari collaborated with Gaga, who traveled daily to New Jersey, helping to develop her songs and compose new material.
 The producer said they began dating in May 2006, and claimed to have been the first person to call her "Lady Gaga", which was derived from Queen's song "Radio Ga Ga".
+According to his account, the name was coined when on one occasion he attempted to call her "Radio Ga Ga" via text message, but the spell checker autocorrected "Radio" to "Lady".
 Their relationship lasted until January 2007.